 SD-WAN is a cloud-delivered, overlay WAN architecture that provides the building blocks for cloud transformation at enterprises.
 It helps ensure a predictable user experience for applications and provides a seamless multicloud architecture while integrating robust, best-in-class security.

-Zero trust network access verifies users' identities and establishes device trust before granting them access to authorized applications.
-It helps organizations prevent unauthorized access, contain breaches, and limit an attacker's lateral movement on your network.
+Zero trust network access verifies users' identities and establishes device trust before granting them access to authorised applications.
+It helps organisations prevent unauthorised access, contain breaches and limit an attacker's lateral movement on your network..